ClemensX/ShadedPath12/README.md

 you will now have a sub folder ShadedPath12, this is where all my code is located.
 Download the data.zip file from the latest release on GitHub and extract to that folder.
 F:\dev\dx12test\ShadedPath now has these subfolders: data, tools and (another) ShadedPath12.

-You need to copy / extract the Oculus SDK 1.10.1 to the same parent folder, so that you have the OculusSDK folder directly below dx12test, next to ShadedPath12.
+You need these libraries from Oculus: OculusSDK, OVRAvatarSDK and OVRPlatformSDK.
+Download and extract to the same parent folder, so that you have the OculusSDK folder directly below dx12test, next to ShadedPath12.
+Same for OVRAvatarSDK.
+Pay attention to OVRPlatformSDK - this does not contain a top folder where everything else is in.
+Carefully extract to OVRPlatformSDK folder.

 There are some batch files to directly start some of the more intersting demos in folder ShadedPath/tools.
 To use in Visual Studio C++ start the solution file F:\dev\dx12test\ShadedPath12\ShadedPath12\ShadedPath12.sln